uyuni-project/uyuni-rfc/accepted/0000-prometheus-tls.md

 * [Optional] Create intermediate certificate authority (CA) dedicated for monitoring.
 * [Optional] Create and deploy Prometheus server certificate signed by this CA.
 * Configure `tls_server_config` using this certificate.
-* Configure basic authentication accounts to map SUSE Manager credentials.
+* Configure basic authentication for administrator account.

 All these steps should be implemented in Salt prometheus-formula.
 Alternatively certificate generation and deployment could be moved to a new dedicated certificates formula.

+To simplify deployment, Prometheus administrator account credentials should be set statically in the prometheus-formula.

 ## Node exporter